Request A Callback

 Do you pay inheritance tax if there’s a will?

 Inheritance tax is payable based on the nature of the estate.
-This is the size of the assets in the estate as well as a variety of other factors, such as whether the deceased made any gifts before they died.
-It is possible for Wills to be prepared in such a way as to reduce and even potentially eliminate the amount of inheritance tax payable and this is something we would be able to advise on.
+It involves the size of the assets included in the estate, along with various other factors, including whether the deceased made any gifts before passing.
+However, it is also possible to prepare wills to reduce the inheritance tax owed.
+In some cases, it is even possible to eliminate having to pay it.

 Can a solicitor be a beneficiary in a will?